 We found 8 neurologists who accept Humana Silver HMO near Crystal Lake, IL.

 Dr. Katherine Godfrey is a medical specialist in pediatric psychiatry and neurology (brain & spinal cord disease).
-She is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+She accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments